dayo777/dayo777/README.md

 # 💫 About Me:
-About Me<br><br>With my background in Cloud operations, Technical Support and DevOps automation, I am excited about the opportunity to collaborate with a team of experienced professionals to build and maintain reliable, scalable, and efficient solutions.
+About Me<br><br>I am a Cloud Operations and DevOps Automation professional with experience in managing cloud infrastructure and automating deployment workflows.
+My expertise includes:

+- Cloud platform administration (AWS, Azure, GCP)
+- Scripting and automation using tools like Terraform, Python, and PowerShell
+- Containerization and orchestration with Docker and Kubernetes
+- Continuous Integration/Continuous Deployment (CI/CD) pipeline implementation
+- Monitoring and observability using tools like Prometheus, Grafana, and ELK stack

-In addition to my technical skills, I pride myself on my problem-solving abilities and my capacity to thrive in fast-paced, dynamic environments.
-I am an effective communicator who can bridge the gap between technical and non-technical stakeholders, ensuring that infrastructure solutions align with business goals.
+I am passionate about leveraging automation and cloud technologies to improve operational efficiency, reliability, and scalability.
+In my work, I strive to implement best practices, and optimize costs, ensuring that infrastructure solutions align with business goals.

-I look forward to the possibility of discussing how my background and your needs align.
+Feel free to explore my GitHub repositories to see examples of my work in cloud infrastructure as code, DevOps tooling, and automation scripts.
+I'm always eager to learn and collaborate on new projects, so don't hesitate to reach out!

 ## 🌐 Socials: